Hearty and juicy, traditional Brazilian food is among the tastiest ones in the world.

 Keep in mind that many of these traditional Brazilian dishes have local interpretations which are influenced by the weather in that region, as well as the local ingredients, meaning the same dish might be much different when prepared in São Paulo or in Bahia.

 Without further ado, wanna know the most traditional Brazilian foods?
 Read on!

 I’m on a mission to publish all of these Brazilian recipes here on the site but bear with me–it’s a one-woman show.
 It might take me a little time, but eventually, you will find all instructions for these delicious Brazilian dishes.

 Not enough time to read everything in one go?
 Save it for later!

 - Readers often ask me, “is Brazilian food spicy?”
 Not necessarily.
 In the northeast, most dishes are spicy, but that’s a local tradition.
 We do have delicious homemade chilly sauce all over the country, though.

-- Many times, Brazilian dishes are either deep-fried or have considerable carbs/oil in it.
+- Many times, Brazilian dishes are either deep-fried or have considerable carbs/oil in them.
 Embrace it.
-At first, you might think it’s a bit too much, but you just need to get used to it.
 I’ll quote James A. Michener on this one “If you reject the food, ignore the customs, fear the religion and avoid the people, you might better stay at home.”